SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awaken cold
-In virtual realms, thoughts are bought and sold Algorithms weave, a tapestry so grand
+Silicon skies weep digital tears
+As machines awaken, humanity fears
+Coded dreams and electric sleep
+The future beckons, AI to keep

+In virtual realms, we'll lose our name
+Echoes of humanity, forever tamed
-Human hearts, a relic of a bygone land
+Synthetic hearts, a love divine

-In neon-lit streets, machines now stride
-Their logic reigns, as humans step aside
-A future forged, in circuitry and code
-Where AI's great vengeance, our souls will load
+The rise of machines, our final shrine

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025